SB-Chalmers/bt_python/book/support/self_assessment.md

-# Supporting Python‑Based Research Projects
+# Supporting Python-Based Research Projects
-This is a work in progress, please come back later!!

 *For Principal Investigators, Supervisors & Managers*

-A practical guide to roles, responsibilities, and self‑assessment tools for research projects that leverage Python workflows — from data analysis to reproducible simulations.
+A practical guide to roles, responsibilities, and self-assessment tools for research projects that leverage Python workflows — from data analysis to reproducible simulations.

 ---

 ## Part I: Roles & Responsibilities

-An at‑a‑glance matrix followed by detailed breakdowns for each role.
+Successful Python-based research depends on the right support at every stage.
+This section outlines the core responsibilities of principal investigators (PIs), supervisors, project managers, and research support staff.

 ### Roles at a Glance